 Basic Assurance Level Certificates may be Issued to Subscribers of hardware or software Cryptomodules and are named Basic Hardware or Basic Software, respectively.
-Different OIDs are asserted to allow Relying Parties an ability to distinguish Certificate storage type.
-Basic Hardware and Basic Software Certificates are Assurance Level of Basic.
+Different OIDs are asserted to allow Relying Parties

 Certificates Issued under this CP shall assert one or more of the certificate policy OIDs in Table 1, below.
 For each named Certificate, one or more Certificate Types may be Issued, depending on customer requirement and use case.
 Certificate Types indicate a Certificate function such as Signing Certificate, Encryption Certificate or Card Authentication Certificate.
 Each individual Certificate Type asserts a unique policy in the form of an OID under this CP.
-Additional OIDs may be asserted in Certificate Issued under sub-CAs that are signed under this CP.
+Additional OIDs may be asserted in Certificates Issued under sub-CAs that are signed under this CP.
 In this case, certificate policy OIDs are detailed in the IGC-CPS, the IGC Certificate Profile document and the specific CP correlated to the sub-CA signed under this policy.